 Kurt Degenhardt, PhD

-We demonstrated that slow growing tumors grew faster in the presence of estradiol and in the presence of testosterone.
-Next we showed that the testosterone potentiates metastasis by osteosarcoma cells that have the ability to metastasize.
+We demonstrated that slow-growing tumors grew faster in the presence of estradiol and in the presence of testosterone.
+Next, we showed that testosterone potentiates metastasis by osteosarcoma cells that have the ability to metastasize.
 The increased rate of metastasis correlated with increased morbidity.

-Our results suggest that the puberty related hormones potentiate metastasis and that enzalutamide a direct inhibitor of testosterone may be useful to slow metastasis in patients diagnosed with osteosarcoma until surgical removal of the tumor.
+Our results suggest that the puberty-related hormones potentiate metastasis and that enzalutamide a direct inhibitor of testosterone may be useful to slow metastasis in patients diagnosed with osteosarcoma until surgical removal of the tumor.
 Metastatic osteosarcoma has higher morbidity than localized osteosarcoma thus inhibition of metastasis will save lives.
-To test the premise that enzalutamide will reverse the tumor metastsasis accelerated by testosterone, we will use slow release enzalutamide pellets made to co-implant with testosterone pellets.
-We use osteosarcoma cells that express luciferase, an oxidative enzyme that produce bioluminescence, to study metastasis by injecting the cells intravenously into castrated nude mice.
+To test the premise that enzalutamide will reverse the tumor metastasis accelerated by testosterone, we will use slow-release enzalutamide pellets made to co-implant with testosterone pellets.
+We use osteosarcoma cells that express luciferase, an oxidative enzyme that produces bioluminescence, to study metastasis by injecting the cells intravenously into castrated nude mice.
 We will use whole animal imaging to assess metastasis.
 There is a direct correlation between tumor mass and the quantity of bioluminescence produced.
-We are currently testing if enzalutamide will reverse the effects of testosterone by assessing metaastasis in mice treated with testosterone, enzalutamide, both testosterone and enzalutamide, or untreated.
+We are currently testing if enzalutamide will reverse the effects of testosterone by assessing metastasis in mice treated with testosterone, enzalutamide, both testosterone and enzalutamide, or untreated.

-Data from this projects will be used to generate a grant application to be submitted to NIH NCI.
+Data from these projects will be used to generate a grant application to be submitted to NIH NCI.

 Michael Papetti, PhD